 8424 Traders Boulevard E

 Mississauga, Ontario, L4Z 2H7

 Attn: Sarah Norgaard

 |HP OfficeJet Inkjet Color Printer||$583.97||1||$583.97|

-|Payment Terms: To be paid within 30 days of Invoice Date|
+|Payment Terms: To be paid within 30 days of invoice date.|

-- whether or not an invoice must accompany returns
+- Whether an invoice must accompany returns

-- any conditions that apply to damaged or defective goods
+- Any conditions that apply to damaged or defective goods

 - Time limit for returns, for example "items can be returned within 30 days from the date of purchase"

 Use accounting software to create invoices.
 Accounting software designed for small businesses is not only used for point of sale (POS) systems and to print invoices, but makes it easier to calculate and keep track of taxes, such as those showing GST and HST.
 There are a number of inexpensive, easy to learn, cloud-based accounting packages available for small businesses.